coq-community/bits/README.md

 ## Axioms verification

-Axioms can be verified for 8bit (using only extracted code) and 16bit (using hand-crafted tests using extracted code) using the following command (be
+Axioms can be verified for 8bit and 16bit (using only extracted code) using the following command:
-warned: for 16bit, it can take nearly half a day), using the following command:
 ```bash
 make verify
 ```